Valgorithms/PSR-NullCache/README.md

+NullCache
-NullCache, An implementation of PSR-16  `SimpleCache` with `Basic data validation`
+An implementation of PSR-16  `SimpleCache` with `Basic data validation`
 ----
 # Why this Package ?